EasterBunnny/Visual-Animation/README.md

 What you see infront of you is a basic rundown of a new project that I'm starting on.
 I'll be working on this project solo therefore may not have daily updates of the progress made.

 This will be made in several different software engines.
 The primary one being Unity.
-I haven't got much experience with Unity so this will be a learning experience!